Kifu No Sato

 ROOMS

 ROOM Highest Grade Suite - Hinoogi Kifu-no-sato's beautiful rooms all feature spaces with tatami mats, with their very restful aroma, and fine woodwork, including furniture made locally from sustainably harvested trees.
 Each room has different furnishings, locally made, which are available for purchase.
 Suites - These rooms have comfortable twin beds and an attached tatami room.
 There is fine woodwork throughout the rooms, including a large dining table made from light and silky Hinoki wood by a local craftsman.
 Interior details include Bizen-yaki pottery made by local artists and washi wall art, as well as huge flat-screen TVs.
 The suites include rotemburo outdoor bath, that is made of hinoki wood - soaking in a tub with the fragrance of hinoki wood will relax your body and soul.
+REQUEST THIS ROOM

 ROOM Semi Suite - Botan Semi-suites - These have twin Western-style beds with an attached tatami room for relaxing Japanese-style.
 The windows have lovely mountain views, and in-room meal service is available upon request for up to five diners.
 Children's discounts are available.

 Tall windows with shoji screens make these bright and cheerful rooms, with views of the mountainside across the way.
+REQUEST THIS ROOM -

 ROOM Room with Open-air Bath Kifu-no-sato's most popular suites are those with rotemburo open-air baths.
 Some of these are lovely Shigaraki yaki - huge and round, bathing in them is like soaking in a huge teacup.
 Others are big, square wooden tubs, equally comfortable.
 The ground-floor rotemburo suites have an attached garden; the top-floor ones are perfect for soaking and gazing at the stars.
 These rooms accommodate up to five guests.
+REQUEST THIS ROOM

 ROOM Japanese Style Room Standard Washitsu (Japanese-style Rooms) - These basic rooms have tatami mats and comfortable futons for sleeping Japanese-style.
+REQUEST THIS ROOM

 ROOM Japanese Style Twin Room Standard Western-style Rooms - With soft and comfortable twin beds and an alcove for sitting, these rooms provide restful accommodation.
+REQUEST THIS ROOM

 FACILITIES &